Local limit theorem and equivalence of dynamic and static points of view for certain ballistic random walks in i.i.d. environments: Introduction

-In \cite{SZ99,Ze02} Sznitman and Zerner proved that the limiting velocity of the random walk
+In \cite{SZ99,Ze02}, Sznitman and Zerner proved that the limiting velocity of the random walk

-exists for $P$ almost every environment and $P_{\omega}^{0}$ any random walk on it.
-A question to remain open, which in fact is one the most important open question in the field, is whether the limiting velocity is an almost sure constant.
+exists for $P$-almost every environment and $P_{\omega}^{0}$-almost every trajectory of the random walk on it.
+A question to remain open, which in fact is one the most important open questions in the field, is whether the limiting velocity is an almost sure constant.